This hurricane preparedness blog was written by a paid contributor, who interviewed Flex Seal Ambassador, Dr. Reed Timmer.

 Timmer explained that there are two hurricane seasons for the United States - the Atlantic Hurricane Season, which runs from June 1st to November 30th, and the Eastern Pacific Hurricane Season, which goes from May 15th to November 30th.

 “Although hurricane season for the U.S. is about six months long, many storms tend to make landfall during a specific 3-month period,” Timmer said.
-“A staggering 96% of all major hurricane landfalls occur during the months of August, September, and October.
+“A staggering 96% of all major hurricane landfalls occur during August, September, and October.
 Storms can and do form outside of those months, but this is where we tend to see the bulk of the action in the tropics.”

 According to Dr. Timmer, tropical cyclones are low-pressure systems with organized convection that form in warm ocean waters.
 Here are the three types you should know.